overextended/overextended.github.io/docs/ox_lib/Interface/Client/radial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+* Radial menu has a global menu that's by default accessed with `z` and only displays when there is at least one item.
+* You can add and remove items from the global menu using `lib.addRadialItem` and `lib.removeRadialItem`.
+* Use `lib.registerRadial` for creating sub menus and use the `menu` property on the items to open those sub menus.

 ### lib.addRadialItem

 Item or array of items added to the global radial menu.